aws-samples/amazon-personalize-samples/getting_started/README.md

   - [How to use user, item, and event 'meta-data'.](core_use_cases/personalize_metadata_example.ipynb)
   - [Exploring 'cold-start' or 'future' items.](core_use_cases/personalize_coldstart_demo.ipynb)

-## Scalable Operations examples for your Amazon Personalize deployments

-Open the [operations/](operations/) folder to find examples on the following topics:

-* MLOps
-    - This is a project to showcase how to quickly deploy a Personalize Campaign in a fully automated fashion using AWS Step Functions.
-To get started navigate to the [ml_ops](opreations/ml_ops/) folder and follow the README instructions.
-* Lambda Examples
-    - This folder starts with a basic example of integrating `put_events` into your Personalize Campaigns by using Lambda functions processing new data from S3.
-To get started navigate to the [lambda_examples](opreations/lambda_examples/) folder and follow the README instructions.

-## Reference Architectures

-Open the [reference_architectures/](reference_architectures/) folder to find reference architectures on for the following industries:

-* Retail
-* Media and Entertainment
-* Travel and Hospitality

-## Workshops

-Open the [workshops/](workshops/) folder to find a list of our workshops:

-* POC in a Box
-* Re:invent 2019

 ## Data Science Tools

-Open the [data_science/](data_science/) folder to explore a visualization approach of the key properties of your input datasets.
+Open the [data_science/](data_science/) folder to have a visualization of the key properties of your input datasets.

 The key components we look out for include:
 - Missing data, duplicated events, and repeated item consumptions
 - Power-law distribution of categorical fields
 - Temporal drift analysis for cold-start applicability
 - Analysis on user-session distribution

+## MLOps with AWS Step Functions

+This is a project to showcase how to quickly deploy a Personalize Campaign in a fully automated fashion using AWS Step Functions.

+To get started navigate to the [ml_ops](ml_ops/) folder and follow the README instructions.

 ## License Summary